McKewon: Huskers stuck between win-now, go-young philosophies; trying to do both isn't working

 Frost’s loyalty to his linemen is admirable; it’ll pay dividends down the road.
 But it’s another example of Frost being caught between the virtue of developing for the future and the win-now urgency that seems misplaced for a young team in a pandemic year coached by a guy with a long-term contract.

 Either is fine.
-It feels like NU still tries to do both, though.
+It feels like Nebraska still tries to do both, though.

 So is, just a little bit, the idea that Nebraska needs better player accountability and ownership while the coach is willing to chalk up some position group errors to inexperience or another team’s sideline behavior.